aryamanan/Cab_Data/README.md

 ## Cab Data Analysis: Project Overview

-In the context of a comprehensive data analysis project focused on taxi cab services, here's a concise overview of the steps undertaken and the findings derived from the analysis.
+Here's a concise overview of the steps undertaken and the findings derived from the analysis.

 **Project Scope:**
 The project involves a detailed exploration of taxi cab data to gain insights into the performance of two prominent cab companies: Yellow Cab and Pink Cab.
 The primary objectives were to evaluate their profitability, customer reach, and geographical presence.